qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 ## Memory
 ### Data Revisited
-One variable at a time is not enough, we need something to store lots of variable(which leads to a chunk of memory).
+One variable at a time is not enough, we need something to store lots of variable (which leads to a chunk of memory).

 Here `array` comes in handy
+Note that `array` start its index at 0!
+In computer worlds, it makes more sense!

 ```c
 type array_name[size] = {initial_value};